 When you record a macro, you tell Excel to start the recording.
-Then you perform the tasks you want to be translated into VBA -code.
-When you’re done, tell Excel to stop recording and you can use this code to repeat the actions you just performed again and again.
+Then you perform the tasks you want to be translated into VBA code.
+When you’re done, tell Excel to stop recording and you can use this new macro to repeat the actions you just performed again and again.

 Now, use the shortcut

 Alt + F11 (for Mac:

 Fn + Shift + F11) to open the VBA Editor, and double-click "Module 1" in the Project Explorer.